Architecture

 Summary

-Spatial design assignments occur in the Netherlands at every scale level: from renovations to buildings, and from urban development plans for residential areas to regional landscape designs.
-The assignments are created by various clients and in various ways, whereby the range of tasks per project can also differ greatly.
-The spatial design sector is therefore characterised by a great diversity of working methods.
+Spatial design challenges in the Netherlands occur at every scale: from renovations to new construction, and from urban planning schemes for residential areas to regional landscape designs.
+Commissions are generated by a wide range of clients and involve diverse contract forms, with the scope of work varying significantly from project to project.
+As a result, the spatial design sector is characterized by a great diversity of working methods, under which the position of designers is increasingly under pressure.

 Overview and key figures

-Spatial designers, including architects, shape the space in which we live, work and recreate; from interior to building and from city to landscape.
-The built environment forms the cultural foundation on which people collectively shape their social life, traditions and local history (Platform Ontwerp NL 2024).
+Architects and spatial designers shape the space in which we live, work, and recreate; from interior to building and from city to landscape.
+The built environment forms the cultural foundation upon which people collectively shape their social life, traditions, and local history (Platform Ontwerp NL 2024).

-The spatial design of our living environment takes place at different scale levels.
-That is why, within the domain of Architecture, we do not only look at the design discipline at the level of buildings, but we consider four disciplines that form the spatial design sector: architecture, interior architecture, urban planning and garden and landscape architecture.
-Within policy, these disciplines often fall under the broader design sector – which also includes design and digital culture – and under the creative industry.
+The spatial design of our living environment takes place at various scale levels.
+Therefore, within the domain of Architecture, we look not only at the design discipline at the level of buildings, but consider four disciplines that constitute the spatial design sector: architecture, interior architecture, urban planning, and garden and landscape architecture.
+Within the policy, these disciplines also fall under the broader design sector – where also Design en digital culture part of – and beneath – the creative industry.

 Four protected titles

-At the end of 2024, the Architects Register had a total of 13.977 registrations.
-More than three quarters of these are for the title of architect (Architects Register 2025).
-Only a small proportion (3 percent) of registered designers are registered under more than one discipline.
-However, the Architects Register does see that interest in a dual title is increasing, as a result of the increased interdisciplinarity within the field.
+At the end of 2024, the Architects Register counted a total of 13.977 registrations.
+More than three-quarters of these are for the title of architect (Architects Register 2025).
+Only a small proportion (3 percent) of the registered designers are registered under more than one discipline.
+However, the Architects Register observes that interest in a dual title is increasing, as a result of the increased interdisciplinarity within the field.

-In 2024, a total of 475 designers were newly registered in the register.
-Because deregistrations also take place, the total number of registered persons increased by 17 registrations compared to the previous year.
-Unlike other disciplines, the number of deregistrations among interior architects was greater than the number of registrations, which caused the number of registrations within that discipline to decrease slightly.
+In 2024, a total of 475 designers were newly registered.
+Due to 458 deregistrations and a number of corrections, the total number of registered individuals increased by 1 registration compared to the previous year.
+Unlike in other disciplines, the number of deregistrations among interior architects has exceeded the number of registrations for several years, causing the number of registrations within this discipline to decrease slightly.

 n | Source: Architects Register 2025